 8. Get adventurous in the New Forest

 Ok, I know I’ve mentioned the New Forest a few times now, but it’s one of the best places to go if you’re looking for a free day out in Hampshire.
 There’s a lot to do for the adventurous souls among us.

-Check out the New Forest Activities website and you could sign yourself up for archery, or for canoeing on the River Itchen in Beaulieu.
+Check out the New Forest Activities website and you could sign yourself up for archery, or if you like rivers, then sign up for canoeing on the River Itchen in Beaulieu.
 There’s also the famous motor museum in Beaulieu, which I’ve been meaning to go to for years.
 Everyone says it’s fantastic.

 Exbury Gardens is a great day out in the New Forest, if you’re of the green fingered persuasion.
 I keep meaning to go here, it comes highly recommended.

 If you really want to make an impression as you make your way round the New Forest, then hire yourself a vintage car for the day.
 Heads will turn my friend!